Hungary's new 'consultation' targets old foes

 The Hungarian government is launching a new national survey asking citizens if they agree with its battles with the EU over migration, "debt slavery", and measures addressing the coronavirus crisis.

-The Hungariangovernment unveiled a set of 13 questions on Monday (8 June) - ranging from the management of the coronavirus pandemic to migration.
+The Hungarian government unveiled a set of 13 questions on Monday (8 June) - ranging from the management of the coronavirus pandemic to migration.

 Join EUobserver today